 There are a variety of influenza vaccines available for people in different age groups.
 While most vaccines that are licensed for children are also licensed for older age groups, if vaccine supply is limited, practices may wish to order a different product for employees.
 Influenza vaccine availability can be tracked online.

-If the office provides the vaccine for employees, written documentation should be provided to the employee to return to their medical home.
+If the office provides the vaccine for employees, written documentation should be provided to the employee to submit to their medical home for inclusion in their medical record.
 Offices should also consider entering each employee’s vaccination into the state immunization registry if that registry includes adults.
 Payment from insurance companies may be difficult to obtain so it is advisable to first check with the insurance carrier as some plans will not consider claims submitted by pediatricians for services provided to the adult parent/caregiver since the pediatrician is not the primary care provider for the adult.

-All employees who come into contact with patients, including front desk staff, need to be vaccinated every year.
+All employees who encounter patients, including front desk staff, need to be vaccinated every year.
 Some staff may need encouragement and education about the importance of influenza vaccination to protect patients.
 Information can be found from the Centers for Disease Control and Prevention or IZSummit.

 Tools and Resources